Crunchy Sponge Candy (Chocolate Covered)

 You can also grind the candy up and use it as a wonderful topping on ice cream.

-Our batch proved very popular with our visiting friends and family, and was finished in a few days.
+Our batch proved very popular with our visiting friends and family, and was gone in a couple of days.

 What is Sponge Candy Made Of?

-Sponge candy is an incredibly basic yet rewarding dish to make.
+Sponge candy is an incredibly basic yet rewarding dessert to make.

 This homemade candy recipe is made up of 4 simple ingredients: